 Guatape is about 2 hours from Medellin.

 After the rickety bus ride from Guatape, you’ll need somewhere relaxing and comfortable for dinner.
 Check out La Causa in El Poblado.
 This cute little restaurant was the home to the best ceviche I had in Medellin.
-It also has fantastic sushi.
+La Causa Medellin also has fantastic sushi.

 2 Week Colombia Itinerary – Day Eight – Medellin

 Head to what was Medellin’s most notorious neighbourhood – Communa 13 – and take a street art tour.
-Learn the fascinating story of how this area has turned itself around and see the amazing talent of its local artists.Book Your Communa 13 Tour Here
+Learn the fascinating story of how this area has turned itself into a major Colombia tourism destination and see the amazing talent of its local artists.Book Your Communa 13 Tour Here

 In the afternoon pay a visit to Museo Antioquia and see the brilliant work of one of Medellin’s most well-known sons Francesco Botero.
 The museum is located on the lovely Plaza Botero which is filled with Botero sculptures.

 Carmen is one of the most well-known restaurants in Medellin.
 It is best known for its amazing tasting menus which I highly recommend you try.
-The menus can also come with wine which is an excellent idea!
+The tasting menus at Carmen Medellin also come with a wine matching version which is an excellent idea!